Blogs are not only an easy and cost-effective form of content marketing, they also help you:

 Try a few different approaches until you find a process that works.

-If you’re really struggling to get started, why not book our Blogging for Business workshop, where we’ll help you build a strategy, generate ideas and teach you how to create engaging posts.
+If you’re really struggling to get started, check out my online Blogging for Business course.
+Nine modules to help you build a strategy, generate ideas and teach you how to create engaging posts.

 Excuse #4: “I don’t get many website visitors, so there’s no point having a blog“